 I have rode him seventy five miles a day several times, and on a

-clean limbed, well muscled, proud and fiery as any I ever saw.
+limbed, well muscled, proud and fiery as any I ever saw.
 I might

-write forty sheets of adventures that are small
+write forty sheets of adventures that are small and insignificant in

-friends in camp, the many revolting incidents connected with an
+surrounded by our friends in camp, the many revolting incidents connected

 From the depths of my heart, I wish it was ended. though I will not go out of the army until peace is declared I intend going to Hanover when it is over.